muuyo/asw-modding-book/src/modding-mesh/mesh-outlines.md

 |-|-|
-easier to set up on the Unreal end | you have to set up One thing in unreal requires re-doing every export | don't have to do anything in blender doesn't work with models that have non-triangular faces | works with anything, afaik theoretically more accurate (and controllable) results | one-and-done
+easier to set up on the Unreal end | you have to set up One thing in unreal requires re-doing every export | don't have to do anything in blender doesn't work with models that have non-triangular faces, should be able to change export setting | works with anything, afaik theoretically more accurate (and controllable) results | one-and-done **the better option, actually in the mesh** | **bandaid fix, won't work with different MI_MAIN_OUTLINEs on some recolors, more fickle**
 <hr>

-for tangents, go to [the tangent section](../mesh-tangents.md)
+for tangents, go to [the tangent section](./mesh-tangents.md)

 for normal based outlines: